moraesvi/countrycurrencycrawler/README.md

 # Introduction
 Compare Local Country Currency
 <br/> This api get local country currency comparing to another.
-Could be used for financial market.
+Could be used on financial market.